FallenDeity/discord.py-masterclass/docs/views.md

                 # if already responded to, edit the response
                 await self.interaction.edit_original_response(**kwargs)

+    # to handle errors we first notify the user that an error has occurred and then disable all components
     async def on_error(self, interaction: discord.Interaction, error: Exception, item: discord.ui.Item[BaseView]) -> None:
         tb = "".join(traceback.format_exception(type(error), error, error.__traceback__))
         message = f"An error occurred while processing the interaction for {str(item)}:\n```py\n{tb}\n```"